andreaortuno/CHEME_5500_WC_4/README.md

 # CHEME_5500_WC_4
-### 4th Weekly Challenge for Software Carpentry
+## 4th Weekly Challenge for Software Carpentry
-### For this Weekly Challenge this were the instructions
+### For this Weekly Challenge this were the instructions:
 #### Part 1
 1. Make a new repository titled “CHEME 5500 WC 4”.
 2. Write a python script called “hello.py” that simply prints “Hello World” to the terminal, and add